Andrei0872/arduino-snake-game/readme.md

 /* ... */
 ```

 One language feature that was crucial for this function was the use of **pointers**.
-Each menu, if scrollable, needs a pair of indexes, one for keeping track of the currently selected item and the other for keeping track of the *scrollable view*.
+Each menu, if scrollable, needs a pair of indexes, one for keeping track of the currently selected item and the other for keeping track of the *scrollable view*(e.g. if there are 5 menu items and only 2 visible works, there will be 3 views - (1, 2), (3, 4), (5,)).

 Here is how pointers came handy:

 ```cpp
 // Example: the Settings menu.